gulfamsuleman/AI/README.md

-# Final_Mix - AI Chatbot with Task Management
+# QProcess - AI Chatbot with Task Management

 A comprehensive AI-powered chatbot system with advanced task management capabilities, featuring a Django backend and modern web frontend.